Dr Alice Moseley

 Senior Lecturer in Politics

-My research interests include: (i) behavioural public policy and public administration; (ii) citizen involvement in public policy especially deliberative public engagement (iii) various other aspects of civic and political engagement.
+I'm a mixed methods researcher with interests in behavioural public policy and public administration, citizen involvement in public policy especially deliberative public engagement and more recently, environmental policy.

 Many of my publications can be found on Research Gate and Google Scholar or on my publications page.
-Follow me on twitter: @DrAliceMoseley.
-Within Exeter University I'm affiliated to the Exeter Food Network, Global Systems Institute and the Centre for European Studies.
+I'm also on twitter: @DrAliceMoseley and Linked In.
+Within Exeter University I'm affiliated to the Exeter Food Network, the Global Systems Institute and the Centre for European Studies.

-I teach undergraduate and postgraduate modules on topics such as Behavioural Public Policy & Administration, Democratic Innovations, Deliberation and Environmental Policy.
+I have taught a variety of undergraduate and postgraduate modules on topics such as Behavioural Public Policy & Administration, Democratic Innovations, Civic Engagement and Collaborative & Participatory Governance.
 I teach on the Exeter MPA and am Director of the MPA with Applied Studies Programme and the MRES programme.

 I research topics in the fields of public policy and public administration, as well as political and civic participation.
 Some key interests include the following: